 Living in a dorm

-If your child is living in on-campus housing, your homeowners insurance policy will likely extend to his or her belongings at college.
-There are some limits, though.
-Contents coverage is usually just 10 percent of the amount that you have for possessions at home.
-So, if your policy covers $10,000 in losses, only $1,000 worth of your student’s belongings are covered.
+There are some limits.
+Contents coverage is usually just 10 percent of the amount you have for home possessions.
+So, if your policy covers $10,000 in losses, only $1,000 worth of your student’s belongings are protected.

 Some parents spring for a dorm insurance policy to provide financial assistance should their child’s room get robbed.
 However, this may not be necessary for all students, Consumers Reports pointed out.

-Risk of theft varies depending on the college campus.
-Parents can check out specific statistics for their own children’s college campuses on the FBI’s website.
-According to the National Center for Education Statistics, crime on college campus decreased between 2013 and 2014.
+The risk of theft varies depending on the college campus.
+Parents can check out specific statistics for their children’s college campuses on the FBI’s website.
+According to the latest National Center for Education Statistics data, crime on college campuses decreased slightly between 2017 and 2018.
 However, about half of all crime was attributed to burglaries.
-Per every 10,000 students, there were about 9 burglaries that year.
+For every 10,000 students, there were about 9 burglaries that year.

 Living in an apartment

-If your child is living on his or her own in a rented apartment unit, your homeowners insurance policy will probably not extend to property kept here.
-In this case, your child should consider getting a renters insurance policy to cover theft or damage to their own property as well as any accidents that leave the apartment itself damaged or a guest injured.
+Suppose your child is living on their own in a rented apartment unit.
+In that case, your homeowner’s insurance policy will probably not extend to property kept here.
+In this case, your child should consider getting a renters insurance policy to cover theft or damage and any accidents that leave the apartment damaged or a guest injured.
 In some cases, maintaining a renters insurance policy may even be required.

-Renters insurance policies aren’t as expensive as homeowners insurance policies, The Chicago Tribune pointed out.
-They typically cost less than $300 per year and provide between $20,000 to $30,000 in contents coverage and $100,000 to $300,000 in liability coverage.
+The Chicago Tribune pointed out that renter’s insurance policies aren’t as expensive as homeowners insurance policies.
+They typically cost less than $300 per year and provide between $20,000 to $30,000 in content coverage and $100,000 to $300,000 in liability coverage.

-If your child has roommates, it’s important they all have their own renters insurance policies.
-These plans only cover the name on the insurance policy, so if your child’s roommate has his or her own policy, it won’t cover your kid unless his or her name is included.
+If your child has roommates, they all must have their own renter’s insurance policies.
+These plans only cover the name on the insurance policy.
+This means if your child’s roommate has their own policy, it won’t cover your kid unless their name is included.
 Roommates can simplify insurance by purchasing a policy together.

-Keep in mind that some insurers will extend your homeowners policy to your child living in off-campus housing; double-check by getting in touch with your insurance provider before investing or encouraging your child to invest in a renters insurance policy.
+Remember that some insurers will extend your homeowners policy to your child living in off-campus housing.
+Double-check by contacting your insurance provider before investing or encouraging your child to invest in a renters insurance policy.

 Taking the car to college

-If you’re sending your child off with a set of car keys, it’s important to think carefully about auto insurance.
+If you’re sending your child off with a set of car keys, it’s essential to think carefully about auto insurance.

-However, if your child’s primary address is still your home and they are a full-time college student, this may not apply.
-Additionally, this might not be necessary if your child doesn’t have legal ownership of the car – like if the title doesn’t have his or her name on it.
+If your child’s primary address is still your home and they are a full-time college student, this may not apply.
+Additionally, this might not be necessary if your child doesn’t have legal ownership of the car – like if the title doesn’t have their name on it.

-If you decide to take your child off your insurance policy, you’ll likely be rewarded with a lower rate for not having a driver under age 25 on your plan.
-However, your child will most likely be paying a higher rate than you’re saving for paying for his or her own plan.
+If you take your child off your insurance policy, you’ll likely be rewarded with a lower rate for not having a driver under age 25 on your plan.
+However, your child will most likely be paying a higher rate than you’re saving for paying for their own plan.

-If your child is not taking the car to college, you might consider taking him or her off your insurance plan.
+If your child is not taking the car to college, you might consider taking them off your insurance plan.
 There are pros and cons to this.
-You’ll probably get a lower rate, but your child won’t be covered when he or she comes home for summer or winter break and wants to use the car.
+You’ll probably get a lower rate, but your child won’t be covered when they come home for summer or winter break and wants to use the car.

-Sending your kid to college is an exciting time, but it’s also important to make sure you and your student have your financial responsibilities in order.
-To learn more about what you should do before your child heads back to campus, reach out to Bank Midwest.
+Sending your kid to college is an exciting time.
+Still, making sure you and your student have your financial responsibilities in order is essential.
+To learn more about what you should do before your child heads back to campus, reach out to an agent at Bank Midwest.